-- Please contact one or more of your Clinical Supervisor, Trainer, Educational Supervisor and TPD.
-You will find at least one (if not all) of them understanding and sympathetic.
+- Please make contact with you Clinical Supervisor, Trainer, Educational Supervisor and TPD.
+You will find all of them sympathetic and understanding.
+Contact us EARLY.
+Don’t let things brew.

-- Please make an appointment with your own GP.
-If you’re not registered with one, now is the time to do it.
+- If you feel your difficulty is impacting on your health, please make an appointment with your own GP.
+If you are not registered with one, now is the time to do it.

 - GP Safe House: www.gpsafehouse-avon.co.uk GP Safe House (GPSH) is a virtual safe house providing a refuge and support for practitioners experiencing professional challenges.

 - Forced Marriage – the government have set up a help and information page for those being forced into a marriage who clearly don’t want to be.
 There is help available to you.
 Most police departments have a specialised Forced Marriage Unit who can protect you and tell you what your options are – please ring your local police department for more information.
 To go the Government’s help page.
 This page also provides an advice link for professionals and front line workers.
 Many of you will find this document helpful : forced marriage – guidance for professionals.

 - Specific Support Organisations: Click here for a full list of support organisations – including addiction, gambling, bereavement, financial, housing, mental health, stress, disabilities and lots of others.

 [toggle title_open=”If you are referred to the Deanery’s Performance Team….(click to close me)” title_closed=”If you are referred to the Deanery’s Performance Team….(click to open me)” hide=”yes” border=”yes” style=”default” excerpt_length=”0″ read_more_text=”Read More” read_less_text=”Read Less” include_excerpt_html=”no”]

 IF YOU ARE REFERRED TO THE DEANERY’S PERFORMANCE TEAM